xmatekaj/AwesomeEducationalGames/README.md

 -- Do not accept any terms & conditions.
 -- Say no to all notifications.
 -- Always opt out of cookies.

+## Programming
+- [Clips the Game](https://md5crypt.github.io/clipsgame/) - A demanding logic game based on the clips rule engine.
+- [CodinGame](https://www.codingame.com/start) - A challenge-based training platform where you can play with the hottest programming topics.
+- [Cube Composer](https://david-peter.de/cube-composer/) - A puzzle game inspired by functional programming.
+- [Deadlock Empire](https://deadlockempire.github.io/) - Solve puzzles with concurrency.
+- [Screeps](https://screeps.com/) - The world's first MMO strategy sandbox game for programmers.
+- [Swift Playgrounds](https://www.apple.com/swift/playgrounds/) - Learn to code on your iPad in a seriously fun way.

 ## Python